kanwargill1992/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 ## Q7 - Usually, `td` elements are children of what kind of elements?
 Ans- `td` elemts are children of `tr` and `tr` is children of `table` element.
 ## Q8 - What is the difference between td and th?
+ANs- `td` represents table data whereas `th` represents table heading.
 ## Q9 - Which tag makes the text appear bigger: h1 or h3?
+Ans- `h1` is bigger
 ## Q10 - In which situation can you use self closing tags?
+Ans-While putting a image on the webpage we use `img` or when we have to provide a line break `br`.
 ## Q11 - What is autofilling and why is it important?
+Ans- Auto filling is a function which prefills a field mostly the forms automatically.
+If we allow some browsers saves our information to be used later and save a lot of time.[https://en.wikipedia.org/wiki/Autofill]
 ## Q12 - Which attributes are always present in an img element?
+Ans- `src` and `alt` are always present in an img element.

 ## Q13 - Which attribute is always present for an anchor tag?
+Ans- `href` is always present for an anchor tag.